lisawilliams/lisa/_posts/2019-11-11-cool-band-rose-olson.markdown

 'Cool Band', by Rose Olson, is not a large painting.
 It is a ten inch square.
 "Very hard to photograph," the gallery owner said to me.

 That's because this is a painting that looks dramatically different in different light and even if you are standing in a different place.
-Here it is on my living room wall:
+Here it is on my living room wall.
+Use the slider to see the difference:

 <style>
 .responsive-wrap iframe{ max-width: 100%;}